catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 When a user wants to change an already existing object they are often thrown into the same form that was used for creating it.

-However, when coming back to existing objects, the user intent is often different:
+However, when coming back to existing objects, the user intent is often different: They want to change or check a specific amount of settings (e.g. switch a test from offline to online).
-* Checking settings
-* Changing settings

 As the mental modal is no longer a sequential field by field processing, getting an overview and jumping to the relevant spot in the form is now the main focus.